tayganr/lakehouse/modules/module01b.md

 ## :tada: Summary

-You have successfully setup a pipeline to initialise the dimension table (Customer) in the Delta Lake format.
+You have successfully setup a pipeline to initialize the dimension table (Customers) in the Delta Lake format.

 [Continue >](../modules/module01c.md)